Einstein-Podolsky-Rosen-like separability indicators for two-mode Gaussian states: The EPR-like approach to separability revisited

 Indeed, taking account of Eqs.\ (\ref{eq1}) and\ (\ref{eq3}), we get the twin formulae:

 We find it suitable to introduce the parallel notations:

 The matrix condition\ (\ref{class}) reduces to four inequalities:

 Three of them are already satisfied, so that the only condition to be fulfilled remains ${\tilde f} \geqq 0$, Eq.\ (\ref{f>0}).
-This classicality requirement is a sufficient condition for the separability of the given TMGS ${\hat \rho}$, whose CM is congruent with its standard form II ${\mathcal V}\left( {\tilde u}_1, {\tilde u}_2 \right) $ via a local symplectic transformation\ (\ref{local}).
+This classicality requirement is a sufficient condition for the separability of the given TMGS ${\hat \rho}$, whose CM is congruent with its witness standard form ${\mathcal V}\left( {\tilde u}_1, {\tilde u}_2 \right) $ via a local symplectic transformation, Eq.\ (\ref{local}).
 Moreover, by virtue of Eq.\ (\ref{K>0}), the inequality\ (\ref{f>0}) is also a necessary condition of separability.
-Therefore, a TMGS whose CM has the standard form II is a unique state for which separability reduces to classicality.
-By examining the sign of the EPR-like correlation function ${\tilde f}:=f\left( {\tilde u}_1, {\tilde u}_2 \right)$, one can check whether the standard-form-II TMGS is classical or not, i.e., whether it possesses or not a well-behaved Glauber-Sudarshan $P$ representation.
+Therefore, a TMGS whose CM has the {\em witness standard form} is a unique state for which separability reduces to classicality.
+By examining the sign of the EPR-like correlation function ${\tilde f}:=f\left( {\tilde u}_1, {\tilde u}_2 \right)$, one can check whether the witness-standard-form TMGS is classical or not, i.e., whether it possesses or not a well-behaved Glauber-Sudarshan $P$ representation.

 To sum up, our optimization method has exploited the EPR-like correlation function\ (\ref{K}) leading to the separability indicator ${\tilde f}$, Eq.\ (\ref{twin}).
-It is worth stressing that this indicator differs in two respects from the previous ones which are specified by Eqs.\ (\ref{Emin}), \ (\ref{Fmin}), and\ (\ref{G_m2}).
-First, it has been identified without making any reference to the partial transposition of the density matrix describing a TMGS ${\hat \rho}$.
-Second, for the time being, one does not know an explicit solution $\left\{ {\tilde u}_1,\, {\tilde u}_2 \right\}$ of Eqs.\ (\ref{eq1}) and\ (\ref{eq3}), except for some special classes of TMGSs, such as the thermal states (TSs), the mode-mixed thermal states (MTSs), and the STSs \cite{PT2015,PT2016}, the symmetric ones \cite{PT2015}, as well as the states subject to the constraint ${\tilde f}=0$.
-By contrast to the three indicators quoted above, we have not established yet in generality that the existing stationary point is unique or that it corresponds to a minimum.
+It is worth stressing that this indicator differs in two respects from the previous ones which are specified by Eqs.\ (\ref{Emin}),\ (\ref{Fmin}), and \ (\ref{G_m2}).
+First, it has been identified independently of Simon's PPT separability criterion.
+Second, by contrast to the three indicators quoted above, we have not found yet in generality an explicit formula for the existing stationary point.
+We also are not quite sure that this is unique or that it corresponds to a minimum.